syncfusion-content/wpf-docs/wpf/DocIo/Working-with-Tables.md

-_Table style options_
+Table style options
+{:.caption}

 The following code illustrates how to set the table style options to the table that contains the Built in Table style.

+{% tabs %}
 {% highlight c# %}
-//Creates a new Word document.WordDocument document = new WordDocument();//Initializes a new word document with one section and one paragraph           document.EnsureMinimal();//Adds a tableIWTable table = document.LastSection.AddTable();//Resets table with two rows and two columnstable.ResetCells(3, 3);//Applies "LightShading" style to tabletable.ApplyStyle(BuiltinTableStyle.LightShading);//Formatting the applied built in Table styletable.ApplyStyleForBandedColumns = true;table.ApplyStyleForBandedRows = true;table.ApplyStyleForFirstColumn = false;table.ApplyStyleForHeaderRow = true;table.ApplyStyleForLastColumn = true;table.ApplyStyleForLastRow = false;//Save document. document.Save("sample.docx”,FormatType.Docx);
+//Creates a new Word document.
+WordDocument document = new WordDocument();
+//Initializes a new word document with one section and one paragraph           document.
+EnsureMinimal();
+//Adds a tableIWTable table = document.
+LastSection.AddTable();
+//Resets table with two rows and two columnstable.
+ResetCells(3, 3);
+//Applies "LightShading" style to tabletable.
+ApplyStyle(BuiltinTableStyle.LightShading);
+//Formatting the applied built in Table styletable.
+ApplyStyleForBandedColumns = true;
+table.ApplyStyleForBandedRows = true;
+table.ApplyStyleForFirstColumn = false;
+table.ApplyStyleForHeaderRow = true;
+table.ApplyStyleForLastColumn = true;
+table.ApplyStyleForLastRow = false;
+//Save document.
+document.Save("sample.docx”,FormatType.Docx);
 {% endhighlight  %}
 {% highlight vbnet %}
-'Creates a new Word document.Dim document As WordDocument = New WordDocument()'Initializes a new word document with one section and one paragraphdocument.EnsureMinimal()'Adds a table Dim table As IWTable = document.LastSection.AddTable()'Resets table with two rows and two columns table.ResetCells(3, 3)'Applies "LightShading" style to table table.ApplyStyle(BuiltinTableStyle.LightShading)'Formatting the applied built in Table style table.ApplyStyleForBandedColumns = Truetable.ApplyStyleForBandedRows = Truetable.ApplyStyleForFirstColumn = Falsetable.ApplyStyleForHeaderRow = Truetable.ApplyStyleForLastColumn = Truetable.ApplyStyleForLastRow = False'Save document document.Save("sample.docx", FormatType.Docx)
+'Creates a new Word document.
+Dim document As WordDocument = New WordDocument() 'Initializes a new word document with one section and one paragraphdocument.
+EnsureMinimal()
+'Adds a table
+ Dim table As IWTable = document.LastSection.AddTable()
+ 'Resets table with two rows and two columns table.
+ ResetCells(3, 3)
+ 'Applies "LightShading" style to table table.
+ ApplyStyle(BuiltinTableStyle.LightShading)
+ 'Formatting the applied built in Table style table.
+ ApplyStyleForBandedColumns = Truetable.ApplyStyleForBandedRows = Truetable.ApplyStyleForFirstColumn = Falsetable.ApplyStyleForHeaderRow = Truetable.ApplyStyleForLastColumn = Truetable.ApplyStyleForLastRow = False
+ 'Save document
+ document.Save("sample.docx", FormatType.Docx)

 {% endhighlight  %}
+{% endtabs %}